 It’s one of the most attractive packaging options out there.
 It’s also one of the most delicate.

 Tissue paper wrinkles, crinkles, folds and rips quite easily.
-If it’s not cared for properly, that stack of soft sheets (sometimes colored, sometimes custom printed) can suffer a lot of damage.
+If it’s not cared for properly, that stack of soft sheets (sometimes coloured, sometimes custom printed) can suffer a lot of damage.
 Rather than letting it lay flat on a table (and often in the way), let those tissue paper sheets hang from a tissue paper rack.

 Built to both protect and showcase those gorgeous sheets, tissue paper racks feature horizontal hanging bars that are staggered in height.
 This creates an eye-catching “waterfall” effect, and there’s no better way to show it all off.